darajava/klass-loader/README.md

 }
 ```

 This minimal setup will apply the corresponding classes in a file called `styles.css` in the same directory as the component.
-(LESS may come later, it needs experimentation).
+(LESS might work too, but it's untested so far).
 An example hierarchy is shown here:

 ```
 src